realA10001986/Time-Circuits-Display/README.md

 *Note that if the keypad menu is active at a time when the alarm, the reminder, the count-down timer or sound-on-the-hour are due, those events will be missed and no sounds are played.*

-Menu navigation uses the ENTER key, as well as
+Menu navigation uses
-- "2" for "up",
+- "2" for "up" or "+",
-- "8" for "down",
+- "8" for "down" or "-",
-- "5" for select, and
+- "5" or ENTER for select, and
 - "9" for cancel/quit.

-Using the ENTER key involves *pressing* or *holding*: A "press" is shorter than 2 seconds, a "hold" is 2 seconds or longer.

 Data entry, such as for dates and times, is done through the keypad's number keys and works as follows: Whenever a data entry is requested, the field for that data is lit (while the rest of the display is dark) and a pre-set value is shown.
 If you want to keep that pre-set, press ENTER to proceed to next field.
 Otherwise press a digit on the keypad; the pre-set is then overwritten by the value entered.
-2 digits can be entered (4 for years), upon which the new value is stored and the next field is activated.
-You can also enter less than 2 digits (4 for years) and press ENTER when done with the field.
+2 digits can be entered (4 for years).
+After entering a value, press ENTER to proceed.
 Note that a month needs to be entered numerically (01-12), and hours need to be entered in 24-hour notation (00-23), regardless of 12-hour or 24-hour mode as per the Config Portal setting.

 After invoking the keypad menu, the first step is to choose a menu item.
 The available items are
 - set the alarm ("ALA-RM"),